0xVector/envoy-cache-ext/README.md

 1. `git submodule update --init`
 2. `bazel build //:envoy`

+## Running

+To run the Envoy binary with the ring cache filter using the [`cache_filter.yaml`](cache_filter.yaml) configuration file:
+`./bazel-bin/envoy -c cache_filter.yaml`

 ## Testing

-To run the `echo2` integration test:
+To run the unit tests for the ring cache filter:

-`bazel test //:echo2_integration_test`
+`bazel test //ring-cache/test:unit_test`

-To run the regular Envoy tests from this project:
+To run the integration tests:

-`bazel test @envoy//test/...`
+`bazel test //ring-cache/test:integration_test`

 ## How it works